p8b/OSnack/OSnack.Client/public/markdowns/PrivacyPolicy.md

 #### What we do with the information
 We never exchange, sell or otherwise give away your email address to other companies.
 Your email address is used solely by yourself, for purposes of logging into your account, and us for emailing you regarding your orders and to update you with our newsletter.

 We use third party authentication (Google authentication) for a faster login/registration.
-We only use publicly available information from google to identify you in our system and use the provided email address as your main point of contact.
+We only use available information from Google to identify you in our system and use the provided email address as your main point of contact.

 When using our quick checkout functionality we will use your PayPal provided email address to send you information regarding your purchase(s) and use the provided address from PayPal for as delivery address for your order.